neutralboolean/Projects/README.md

 To get started, simply fork this repo.

+[I, Samuel Ugowe, am using this a 'litmus' test for my comprehension of whatever language I'm using, as well as exercises to work out the kinks in my understanding of the langauge.]

 ## [CONTRIBUTING](https://github.com/thekarangoel/Projects/blob/master/CONTRIBUTING.md)

 See ways of [contributing](https://github.com/thekarangoel/Projects/blob/master/CONTRIBUTING.md) to this repo.
 You can contribute **solutions** (will be published in this [repo](https://github.com/thekarangoel/Projects-Solutions)) to existing problems, **add new projects** or remove existing ones.
 Make sure you follow all instructions properly.